typedb/typedb/docs/pages/documentation/9-api-reference/api-reference.md

 **Response**

-Query response from the graph formatted as specified by the provided `Accept` header.
+Query response from the knowledge base formatted as specified by the provided `Accept` header.

 **Status Codes**